Spherical varieties and integral representations of L-functions: A remark on a relative trace formula

 Now let us return to the setting of the Claim, and of equations (\ref{1stmod}), (\ref{2ndmod}).
 The product $E(h_1,s)\eta(h_1)$ in (\ref{1stmod}) will be considered as an Eisenstein series on $H(k)\backslash H(\Ad)$.
 We have seen that suitable sections of Eisenstein series can be obtained from integrating $X$-theta series $\theta_{U_2}^{\Gm\times H}(\Phi,g)$ where $\Phi\in \mathcal S(U_2\backslash H(\Ad))$ against a character $\omega$ of $\Gm$.
 Now consider $\Phi\in\mathcal S(U_2\backslash H(\Ad))$ as a generalized function on $U_2\backslash G(\Ad)$.
 Assume again that $f=\check f_1\star f_2\in C_c^\infty(G(\Ad))$.
 Then $\Phi_1:=f_1\star \Phi \in \mathcal S(U_2\backslash H(\Ad))$ and $\Phi_2(g):=\int_{H_2(\Ad)} f(hg)dg\in \mathcal S(H\backslash G(\Ad))$.
 Again, of course, we must take many $f$'s and sum over representatives for orbits of $G(k)$ on $X_2(k)$ -- incidentally, our point of view explains why there is no need to sum over representatives for orbits in the first variable: because $G(k)$ surjects on $X_1(k)$!

 Similarly, one can explain (\ref{2ndmod}) as a pairing between $\mathcal S(X_1'(\Ad))\otimes \mathcal S(X_2'(\Ad))$, and this completes the explanation of our Claim.
-We have introduced the exponents $\omega, \omega'$ in the notation, because we have already integrated against the corresponding character of $\Gm$ in order to form Eisenstein series.
+(We have introduced the exponents $\omega, \omega'$ in the notation, because we have already integrated against the corresponding character of $\Gm$ in order to form Eisenstein series.)
+Hence, by viewing the Jacquet-Lai-Rallis trace formulae as being attached to the spaces $X_1,X_2$ and $X_1',X_2'$ instead of the original $H\backslash G$ and $H'\backslash G'$, the weight factors do not appear as corrections any more, but as a natural part of the setup.

 Notice that this point of view is very close to the geometric interpretation of the fundamental lemma which led to its proof by Ng\^o \cite{Ngo} in the case of the Arthur-Selberg trace formula.
+Indeed, by the geometric methods of Ng\^o (cf.\ also \cite{GN}) one naturally gets a hold of the orbital integrals of unramified functions arising from intersection cohomology, not the ``naive'' ones defined as characteristic functions of $G(\mathfrak o_v)$-orbits.
 I hope that this point of view will lead to a more systematic study of the relative trace formula -- at least by alleviating the impression created by weight factors that it is something ``less canonical'' than the Arthur-Selberg trace formula.